 Tufts School of Engineering is widely recognized for its cross-disciplinary research and education graduate programs.
-Several interdisciplinary programs offered by the university – including "Bioengineering," "Cognitive Science," “Computer Engineering,” “Data Science,” “Human-Robot Interaction,” "Human Factors Engineering," Urban and Environmental Policy and Planning,” "Water Diplomacy," and "Materials Science and Engineering" – have close ties across departments and schools at Tufts.
+Several interdisciplinary programs offered by the university – including "Bioengineering," "Cognitive Science," “Computer Engineering,” “Cybersecurity and Public Policy,” “Data Science,” “Human-Robot Interaction,” "Human Factors Engineering," Urban and Environmental Policy and Planning,” “Offshore Wind Energy Engineering,” and "Materials Science and Engineering" – have close ties across departments and schools at Tufts.
 The School of Engineering also maintains formal degree programs with the Fletcher School of Law and Diplomacy and the School of Arts and Sciences.

 Interdisciplinary Research in Strategic Research Areas

 Tufts School of Engineering focuses on building core strength and visibility in select cross-cutting strategic areas.
-The school strives for preeminence in its research and educational programs in three strategic areas, described below:
+The school strives for preeminence in its research and educational programs in five strategic areas.

 Tufts Gordon Institute: Today's MBA alternative for engineers